-Coronary artery calcium predicts cardio death in T2DMJanuary 18th, 2013 in Diabetes /
+Coronary artery calcium predicts cardio death in T2DMJanuary 18, 2013 in Medicine & Health / Diabetes

 (HealthDay)—In addition to traditional cardiovascular disease risk factors, in patients with type 2 diabetes, coronary artery calcium (CAC) predicts the risk of cardiovascular death, according to a study published online Dec.
 10 in Diabetes Care.